Can Explanations Improve Recommendations? Evidence from Prediction-Informed Explanations: Technical Details of RecPIE Framework

 \subsection{Model Architecture and Hyperparameters of the DNN Recommendation Component}

-After the input layer and the self-attention layer described in Appendix \ref{appen:self_attn_2}, the model passes through a multi-layer perceptron (MLP) with layers of size [64, 8, 1].
-A sigmoid activation function, $\sigma(z) = \frac{1}{1 + e^{-z}}$, is applied at the output layer.
-The DNN recommendation component was trained using a learning rate of 0.01, a batch size of 128, and for 100 epochs.
+After the input layer and the self-attention layer described in Appendix~\ref{appen:self_attn_2} above, the model passes through a multi-layer perceptron (MLP) with layers of size [64, 8, 1].
+The DNN recommendation component was trained using a learning rate of 0.01, a batch size of 256, and for 10 epochs.